jarjun/SMLTigerCompiler/regalloc/README.txt

 How to run:
-To run either compile the group with 'sml sources.cm' then in the sml terminal run 'Main.compile "$filename"' inserting the test file into $filename or use the makefile and run 'make liveness file=$filename' where $filename is the test file (without quotes in this case).
+To run either compile the group with 'sml sources.cm' then in the sml terminal run 'Main.compile "$filename"' inserting the test file into $filename or use the makefile and run 'make regalloc file=$filename' where $filename is the test file (without quotes in this case).
 There is currently no result output.

-To view the console output of the flowgraph you can uncomment line 126 in makegraph.

-To view console output of the live-in and live-out sets uncomment line 172.

-To view console output for the interference graph, uncomment line 174.

-To view console output for the movelist, uncomment line 176.
+The allocation results are apparent in the generated .s MIPS file.

 Notes:
-We did not deal with the case of a move and an interference edge between two nodes.
-It is out understanding that this will be dealt with in the register allocation stage, where the interference edge will override the move edge.
+We did some partial spilling in that if there are registers used across function calls or not enough registers to allocate with just $t's then it spills over into the $s registers one at a time as needed and liveness analysis and register allocation are rerun.
+These are saved and restored at the beginning and end of the fragment respectively.
+The $v and $a registers are treated the same way as $t registers and can be used as temporaries, but not across a function call.